The Time of Their Lives (2017 film): Production

 On 6 February 2014 it was announced that Joan Collins and Pauline Collins, along with Franco Nero would star in The Time of Their Lives directed by Roger Goldby.
 Filming began in France in July 2016.
 In the UK, scenes were shot in Portsmouth, Bournemouth and London.

+The theme song, "Morty and Me", was performed by Sophie Ellis-Bextor and co-written by Tim Rice with Peter Hobbs.

 Reception

 Box office

 The Time of Their Lives has grossed a total worldwide of $1.2 million.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 18% based on 22 reviews, and an average rating of 3.9/10.
 On Metacritic, the film has a weighted average score of 34 out of 100, based on 5 critics, indicating "generally unfavorable reviews".